oskitone/poly555/assembly_guide/docs/pcb-2.md

 - [Do all the usual debugging steps like checking solder joints, etc.](debugging.md)
 - Use a multimeter to confirm 7805 has 9v going in and 5v coming out, then confirm that's going from the button to R1 when pressed.

+## How does it work?

+1. The **7805 voltage regulator** at **U21** takes 9v from the battery and brings it down to 5v.
+   - Why would we want to do this?
+The 555 timers we'll solder next are sensitive to changes in voltage, and our 9v battery will slowly supply less juice as the POLY555 is used.
+The **7805** regulates that dwindling voltage so it's a consistent 5v.
+Without the regulator, the timers would quickly fall out of tune!
+   - A side effect of how the **7805** works is that it creates heat &mdash; after all, that extra power has to go somewhere, right?
+That heat is dissipated through its tab and distributed into the "ground" of the PCB.
+   - The **cap** at **C61** helps to reduce fluctuations in the output voltage.
+2. When the **tactile switch** at **S1** is pressed, 5v from the regulator travels up to the first timer circuit in the board's top left corner.
+3. Just like the LED from the previous step, the **LED** at **D1** has a **220 resistor** at **R1** to limit its current to a less-destructive value.